rtrlib/handbook/docs/_sources/usage.rst.txt

 *****************************

 The RTRlib is supported by most Linux distributions as well as Apple macOS.
-Before you start using or developing with RTRlib C library you have to prepare your OS environment by installing a recent release.
+Before you start using or developing with the RTRlib C library, you have to prepare your OS environment by installing a recent release package.

 .. _install: